-- 1. List $\rightarrow$ Open : opens list directory window. - 2.
-Press the Cuelist Import button located at the top of the list directory window.
+- 1. List \rightarrow Open: opens list directory window. - Press the Cuelist Import button located at the top of the list directory window.

-- 3. Select an XML file to import and press okay. - 4.
+- Select an XML file to import and press okay. - 4.
 If the import process is successful a dialogue box will appear confirming import is complete.
 Press okay. - 5.
-If non-conforming data or markup errors are detected the xml import WILL NOT complete and an error dialogue box will appear.
-Press the details button on the error to see more information about the errors detected in the xml document.
-Make note of the errors mentioned in the dialogue box, make the neccessary adjustments to the XML document in a separate XML editor on your PC, save the file, and then reattempt to import into Hog 4 OS.
+If non-conforming data or markup errors are detected the XML import WILL NOT complete and an error dialogue box will appear.
+Press the details button on the error to see more information about the errors detected in the XML document.
+Make note of the errors mentioned in the dialogue box, make the necessary adjustments to the XML document in a separate XML editor on your PC, save the file, and then re-attempt to import into Hog 4 OS.